Money Matters

 Discuss how this will be largely automated via software, and how there’s no need for complete accuracy in each update.

-Landlords with relatively simple affairs will probably see the EOPS and Final Declaration as a duplication of effort.
+Landlords with relatively simple affairs will probably see the digital tax return as a duplication of effort, after making quarterly updates.

 Final thoughts on support for landlord clients

-In other words, there’s no getting away from the fact that MTD for Income Tax is a very real earthquake for the property rental sector.
+There’s no getting away from the fact that MTD for Income Tax is a very real earthquake for the property rental sector, and it comes on top of several recent minor quakes such as the reduction in tax relief.

-You owe it to yourself to be fully ready in time, and have a duty of care in attempting to get clients up to speed too.
+You owe it to yourself to be the expert source of information, and have a duty of care in attempting to get clients up to speed too.

 Editor’s note: This article was first published in March 2022 and has been updated for relevance.